 If you're already signed in using that account and are experiencing the problem:

 If you find the content in the billing and purchase history of a profile on your Xbox 360 console, redownload that profile to your Xbox 360 console and try to play the content again.
-To redownload a profile, see Download, move or delete your Xbox Live profile.
+To redownload a profile, see Manage gamertag & profile support.

 If the content is in your account's billing and purchase history, redownload the profile.
-To accomplish this, see Download, move or delete your Xbox Live profile.
+To accomplish this, see Manage gamertag & profile support.

-If you want to transfer the content license for your content from one console to another, see the "Can I transfer a content license from one Xbox 360 console to another?" topic on the Xbox 360 Digital Rights Management page.
+If you want to transfer the content license for your content from one console to another, see the "Can I transfer a content license from one Xbox 360 console to another?"topic at Xbox 360 Digital Rights Management.

 Solution 3: Confirm that the content is in your console's Game Library